streem/streem-sdk-ios/README.md

 ```

+### Changes to your Info.plist file

+You should provide appropriate strings for iOS to present to users the first time that the Streem SDK requests permission to use the camera, the microphone, and the GPS location.
+For example,

+**NSCameraUsageDescription**
+`This application is requesting permission to access your camera.`

+**NSMicrophoneUsageDescription**
+`This application is requesting permission to access your microphone.`

+**NSLocationWhenInUseUsageDescription**
+`Your location is being requested.
+We will always ask you first before we share your location with other users.`

 ### Changes to your AppDelegate code

 Inside your `AppDelegate.application(_, didFinishLaunchingWithOptions:)` implementation, initialize the Streem SDK with your App ID and secret: